mn-mde-edfi/MDE-EdFi-Documentation/README.md

 The primary audience for this documentation is SIS vendors and State of Minnesota technical staff (from MDE and MNIT).

 ## Markdown Documentation
-MNIT supporting MDE is now complementing each collection year's documentation in markdown and CSV files.
+MNIT supporting MDE composes each collection year's documentation in markdown and CSV files.
 While some documentation remains in Word and Excel within this repository, the markdown files at the top level of this repository represent an effort to store and maintain the documentation in markdown and CSV, in particular:

 - [SIS and Vendor Test Plan](sis_test_plan_a_toc.md)
 - [Sandbox Certification Scenarios](sandbox_cert_a_toc.md)